codevakure/void-clone/cleanup-docs/EXTENSION_TRUST_PROPOSED_API_GUIDE.md

 # Extension Trust & Proposed API Configuration Guide

-This guide explains how to configure extension trust settings and proposed API access in Void Editor.
+This guide explains how to configure extension trust settings and proposed API access in Zap Editor.
 These configurations control which extensions can use unstable APIs, access authentication services, handle protocol URLs, and bypass certain security restrictions.

 ## Overview

-Extension trust and proposed API configurations in Void are configured through the `product.json` file in the following sections:
+Extension trust and proposed API configurations in Zap are configured through the `product.json` file in the following sections:

 - `extensionPublisherOrgs` - Trusted publisher organizations
 - `trustedExtensionPublishers` - Individual trusted publishers